ml-project-2020/covid/README.md

 The overall analysis and results of this project are documented in **ML_paper.pdf**.

 The CAPP 30254 - Spring 2020 Machine Learning for Public Policy Course motivated this project.
-We want to thank professor *Nick Feamster* and the Teaching Assistants: Felipe Alamos, Erika Tyagi, Jonathan Tan, Tammy Glazer, and Alec Macmillen for their great support and comments.  :blush:
+We want to thank professor **Nick Feamster** and the Teaching Assistants: Felipe Alamos, Erika Tyagi, Jonathan Tan, Tammy Glazer, and Alec Macmillen for their great support and comments.  :blush:

-**Any error is ours.**
+**All errors are ours.**